Dwight D. Eisenhower Deployment

 MEDITERRANEAN SEA (Dec.
-21, 2016) Commander, U.S. Naval Forces Europe-Africa, Adm.
-Michelle Howard, speaks with Lt. j.g.
-Jennifer Roberts on the navigational bridge of the aircraft carrier USS Dwight D. Eisenhower (CVN 69) (Ike).
+21, 2016) Distinguished visitors from Spain observe operations on the flight deck of the aircraft carrier USS Dwight D. Eisenhower (CVN 69) (Ike).
 Ike, currently deployed as part of the Eisenhower Carrier Strike Group, is conducting naval operations in the U.S. 6th Fleet area of operations in support of U.S. national security interests in Europe.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Anderson W. Branch)
+(U.S. Navy photo by Petty Officer 3rd Class Nathan T. Beard)

 |Date Taken: